MessageSquare0%+

 Your retail turnover rate is a symptom.
 The diagnosis requires data that most retail organizations aren't currently equipped to collect — qualitative, continuous, multilingual, and confidential enough that frontline employees actually participate.

-The organizations making progress on retail retention aren't the ones with the most sophisticated dashboards.
-They're the ones that figured out how to reduce employee turnover by listening differently — at scale, in real time, in every language their workforce speaks.
+The organizations making progress on retail retention are not the ones with the most sophisticated dashboards.
+They are the ones that figured out how to reduce employee turnover by listening differently — at scale, while context is still fresh, in every language their workforce speaks.

 The number on your quarterly report won't change until you change what feeds into it.